luizbgomide/sovereign/spells.md

 #### Control Wind
 Conjure a fierce gust of wind in a line a hundred feet long and thirty feet wide.

-All creatures of man-size or smaller must make Physical saves or be bowled over and blown back thirty feet, losing their next round’s Main Action and suffering 1d6 damage.
+All creatures of man-size or smaller must make Physical saves or be bowled over and blown back thirty feet, losing their next round’s [Main Action](/combat#main-action) and suffering 1d6 damage.
 Light wooden constructions or similar structures are flattened by the wind.

 If used outdoors, the spell can instead control the local weather, transforming the quarter-mile around the caster into any climate found normally at that location at any point during the year.
 The spell cannot summon a tornado or other extreme weather, but it can call rain and conventional storms sufficient to cause flooding in areas prone to it.
 The gust of wind is instantaneous, but the weather change lasts for one hour per caster level before reverting to its natural state.

 #### Delayed Dispel Magic
-The caster sets up a triggered resonance of dispelling magic which may later be invoked as an Instant action.
-Until the next dawn, the mage may negate magic as if with a [Dispel Magic](#dispel-magic---level-4) spell as an Instant action.
+The caster sets up a triggered resonance of dispelling magic which may later be invoked as an [Instant Action](/combat#instant-action).
+Until the next dawn, the mage may negate magic as if with a [Dispel Magic](#dispel-magic---level-4) spell as an [Instant Action](/combat#instant-action).
 Once this negation is triggered, the spell ends.

 #### Geas
 A single visible living creature is struck with a grim geas, forcing it to comply with a particular command or else suffer a progressively-worse affliction.